AIBlockOfficial/Network/README.md

 make
 ```

-You will also require a local instances of the Zenotta `NAOM` and `Keccak Prime` repo, which is a crate dependency.
+You will also require a local instances of the A-Block `NAOM` and `Keccak Prime` repo, which is a crate dependency.
 The dependency
 is listed in the `Cargo.toml` as:

 ```